Meet the Faculty

 She is a certified adult educator from the Ministry of Εducation, Research and Religious affairs (2018) and a certified educator in distance learning courses (Hellenic Open University, 2018).

 Her main research interests include issues of urban socio-spatial transformations, refugee settlements, housing policies, urbanization, globalization, and brownfield regeneration policies.
 Her scientific work has been published in international journals and book chapters.
-She
+She is a reviewer at Common Ground Research Networks, University of Illinois Research Park, Champaign USA.

 MA from Goldsmiths, University of London.As a photographer working primarily with heritage subjects, Jeff Vanderpool has photographed for educational institutions, NGOs, excavations and individual researchers.
 In addition to his work as a photographer, Jeff is also involved in teaching, cultural heritage management projects, organizing and curating photography exhibitions, exhibiting and publishing.
 More...